Aventus-Network-Services/AIPs/AIP/submissions/AIP-2.md

 }
 ```

 The `t1_authority` is the address of a smart contract that manages the NFT, in this case, an Ethereum smart contract most likely linked to an NFT marketplace.
-This field cannot be left empty during minting.
+This field cannot be left empty during batch creation.

 ```rust
 /// Creates a new batch